Social media marketing (SMM) is a way of life for all small-to-medium businesses (SMBs), including accounting firms.

 We’re fast approaching an age where customers won’t recall a world in which social media wasn’t part of a corporate/SMB marketing strategy.
 This is especially true with customer service issues or product feedback generation.
 The statistics back it up: over 2.5 billion comments are left on Facebook business pages every single month.

 Brands that don’t optimise the appropriate social media platforms make life very hard on themselves.
 Increasingly, it closes off customers from contacting you, meaning then need to invest in the staff within your business to answer customers’ calls or respond to letters.
 The damage to your brand could be very costly.

 The great news is that it’s free and easy to interact with customers on social media.
-Research shows 71% of customers will recommend a brand who offered a quick response to their enquiries or support requests on social media.
-In an immediate feedback, responsive service culture, such figures are hard to ignore.
+Research shows 71% of customers will recommend a brand that offered a quick response to their enquiries or support requests on social media.
+In immediate feedback, responsive service culture, such figures are hard to ignore.

 Some business owners are afraid of the consequences of opening themselves up for criticism on social media but, if you focus your efforts on those who are genuinely looking to interact with your business, you needn’t worry.